Aletokul/RZK/README.md

 ## Project Status

 This project was developed for academic and learning purposes.
-Future improvements may include security enhancements, additional microservices, and database integration.
+Future improvements may include security enhancements and additional microservices